mochidev/MDAboutControllerDemo/README.md

   - `Email` - an optional Email string that will open an email panel.
   - `EmailName` - an optional name to use in the To: field of the email panel.
   - `Controller` - an optional controller to push on a navigation stack.
+  - `Identifier` - an optional identifier to identify individual items.
 - `Title` - an optional title string to include above the group.

 `Type == Text` Keys: